 Hotel rooms in NYC are small, but with shuttles to the airport and continental breakfasts – they may actually be a better choice!

-Tip #10: Don’t Buy Fake Designer Goods on the Street
+#10 NYC LGBT Travel Tip: Don’t Buy Fake Designer Goods on the Street

 Growing up in a small town, it was super trendy for people to come back and show off their fake LV or Chanel bag.
 Sales of counterfeit luxury goods are used to fund sex trafficking, drugs, and a host of other terrible things.
 Don’t buy the bag!